-23-D-1084 November 28, 2023 JCR Solicits Public Comments on JCR's Rating Methodology Japan Credit Rating Agency, Ltd. (JCR) is considering revisions to "JCR's Rating Methodology," as described below, and solicits opinions.
-1. Outline of Review JCR is considering step-by-step revisions to the "JCR's Rating Methodology" for the purpose of improving rating quality and accountability.
-The proposed revisions are listed in the Attachment.
-The main changes are systematization and reorganization of descriptions, and the revisions do not significantly change the basic concept and framework of the current "JCR's Rating Methodology" (November 7, 2014).
-2. Details of Review During FY2023, "II.
-Perspectives on Credit Strength Assessment" in the current "JCR's Rating Methodology" will be mainly reviewed.
-The main contents of the review include: (i) a systematic understanding of industrial risk, which is conventionally recognized; (ii) an understanding of the impact of ESG factors on credit ratings from the perspectives of both industrial risk and company-specific risks; and (iii) a reorganization of descriptions related to the assessment of financial foundation.
-Next, JCR plans to review "I. Rating Framework" in FY2024 and beyond.
-3. Future Plans JCR will solicit public comments on this matter.
-Comments will be accepted by e-mail to "Contact Us" on JCR website until December 11.
-JCR plans to finalize this rating methodology in about one month after that 4.
-Individual Ratings Needed to be Revised No revisions to the existing individual ratings will be required in connection with the revisions to this rating methodology.
-Shigenobu Tonomura, Naoki Kato, Yosuke Sato, and Kenta Asada Japan Credit Rating Agency, Ltd.
+24-D-0605 August 9, 2024 JCR Solicits Public Comments on Revisions to JCR's Rating Methodology Japan Credit Rating Agency, Ltd. (JCR) is considering revisions to "JCR's Rating Methodology," as described below, and solicits opinions.
+1. Outline of Review JCR has been revising "JCR's Rating Methodology" step-by-step for the purpose of improving rating quality and accountability.
+During FY2023, JCR conducted the review focusing on "II.
+Perspectives on Creditworthiness Assessment" in the Methodology.
+The main change this time is the organization of the approach to the short-term rating in "I. Rating Framework."
+JCR has been expressing to date whether or not the establishment of a backup line is required when the issuer's liquidity on hand is insufficient in its CP rating, but in light of changes in the trading environment, JCR is considering not to do so in the future.
+2. Future Plans JCR will solicit public comments on this matter.
+Comments will be accepted by e-mail to "Contact Us" on JCR website until August 23.
+JCR plans to finalize this rating methodology in about one or two months after that.
+No revisions to the existing individual ratings will be required in connection with the revisions to this rating methodology.
+Hidekazu Sakai, Yasuhiro Shimoda, and Kota Matsuzawa Japan Credit Rating Agency, Ltd.